Triangle Strategy: Gameplay

 Parts of the environment may also be exploited by players during combat: a fire attack could be used to set fire to the ground to hinder movement, while during one stage players are given the option to destroy houses in a village in order to trap enemy units.
-The terrain may also affect elemental attacks to the players advantage; for example wet terrain may spread the range of a lightning attack, while a wind attack may be used to push enemies off cliffs.
+The terrain may also affect elemental attacks to the player's advantage; for example, wet terrain may spread the range of a lightning attack, while a wind attack may be used to push enemies off cliffs.
 The game also features exploration stages with no combat in which the player can speak to NPCs to gain new information and find hidden items and money.

 The game features a storyline with branching paths, with four possible, unique endings.
-At various points the player and their party arrives at a major decision by consulting the Scales of Conviction, in which they vote for a specific outcome.
+At various points the player and their party arrive at a major decision by consulting the Scales of Conviction, in which they vote for a specific outcome.
 Here, the player can persuade characters in their party beforehand to vote for a certain outcome which will alter the direction of the story.
 In addition, certain characters may only be recruited during a particular branching path.
 However, the game also employs a collapsing timeline, wherein branching paths only temporarily diverge the central story, before collapsing back into a central timeline.
 This is used until the final decision point, where the story splits into four distinctive endings.
 Despite this, the characters' roles in the story, character convictions, auxiliary story elements, and party members will vastly differ based on these choices.

 The game features a New Game Plus mode, which offers returning players an increased difficulty level as well as the option to see how their decisions affect the story and lead to different branching paths.

 Synopsis

-Setting
+Setting and characters

 The game takes place on the fictional continent of Norzelia.
 The story focuses on a new conflict thirty years after the "Saltiron War", a war between three countries of the continent – Glenbrook, Aesfrost, and Hyzante – that arose over fighting for the scarce resources of salt and iron.
-The game follows protagonist Serenoa Wolffort, the heir of House Wolffort, his childhood friend Roland, the second Prince of the Kingdom of Glenbrook, Serenoa's fiancée Frederica Aesfrost, the Princess of the Grand Duchy of Aesfrost, and the steward of House Wolffort Benedict Pascal, as they attempt to navigate their way through the conflict.
+The game follows protagonist Serenoa Wolffort, the heir of House Wolffort, his childhood friend Roland, the second Prince of the Kingdom of Glenbrook, Serenoa's fiancée Frederica Aesfrost, a noblewoman of the Grand Duchy of Aesfrost, and the steward of House Wolffort Benedict Pascal, as they attempt to navigate their way through the conflict.